arl/statsviz/README.md

 Examples
 --------

-Have a look at the [_example](./_example/README.md) directory to see some different ways to use Statsviz, such as:
+Have a look at the [_example](./_example/README.md) directory to see various ways to use Statsviz, such as:
  - using `http.DefaultServeMux`
  - using your own `http.ServeMux`
  - wrap HTTP handler behind a middleware